Akan

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, with increased cultural exchange but also pressures on traditional practices and languages.
+- Globalization presents both opportunities and challenges, leading to increased cultural exchange but also concerns about cultural erosion.

 - Urbanization Effects